 Associate Principal Flute, Henrietta Rauenhorst Chair

-Greg Milliren, the Minnesota Orchestra’s associate principal flutist since 2009, has a robust orchestral career, including past performances as guest principal flute with the Dallas Symphony, the Detroit Symphony, the Los Angeles Philharmonic and Seattle Symphony.
-Additionally, he has performed flute and piccolo with the major orchestras of Chicago, Boston, San Francisco, National, Colorado and Jacksonville.
-He performed with the Russian National Orchestra during their tour to Minnesota, and has also appeared with the Santa Barbara Chamber Orchestra, the Spoleto Festival USA Orchestra in Charleston.
+Greg Milliren, the Minnesota Orchestra’s associate principal flutist since 2009, has performed as guest principal flute with the Dallas Symphony, the Detroit Symphony, the Los Angeles Philharmonic and Seattle Symphony.
+Additionally, he has appeared with the major orchestras of Chicago, Boston, San Francisco, National, Colorado and Jacksonville.
+He performed with the Russian National Orchestra during their tour to Minnesota, with the Santa Barbara Chamber Orchestra and the Spoleto Festival USA Orchestra in Charleston.
 He has appeared regularly with the Lakes Area Music Festival and recently with the Arizona Music Festival.

-Milliren is also an experienced chamber musician, having appeared on the Orchestra’s chamber music series many times and has performed in venues all across the Twin Cities including concerts with the Chamber Music Society of Minnesota.
-While based in Los Angeles, he was a producer and performer for numerous concerts with The Definiens Project, a group which brought fun and inventive contemporary chamber music to diverse audiences in relaxed and accessible settings.
+Milliren is an experienced chamber musician, having appeared on the Orchestra’s chamber music series many times, and has performed on other concert series and in venues across the Twin Cities.
+During his freelance years in Los Angeles, he was a producer and performer for numerous concerts with The Definiens Project, a group which brought fun and inventive contemporary chamber music to diverse audiences in relaxed and accessible settings.
 He performed Christopher Rouse’s Flute Concerto in 2012 with the Bloomington Symphony Orchestra and has been a featured soloist with several other organizations in the Twin Cities.

-As an educator, he is in demand locally and nationally as a teacher and audition coach, and has given performances and masterclasses at the University of Southern California, the Colburn School, Idyllwild Arts Academy, St. Olaf College, Iowa State University, and the University of Wisconsin Madison, the University of Minnesota Twin Cities & Duluth and the MacPhail Center for Music.
+As an educator, he is in demand locally and nationally as a teacher and audition coach, and has given performances and masterclasses at the University of Southern California, the Colburn School, Idyllwild Arts Academy, St. Olaf College, Iowa State University, the University of Wisconsin Madison, the University of Minnesota Twin Cities & Duluth and the MacPhail Center for Music.
 His students have won local competitions and have gone on to their own careers in music.
-He has performed many times for the pre-school, Kindergarten and elementary age audiences of the KinderKonzerts sponsored by Friends of the Minnesota Orchestra.
+He has performed many times for the pre-school, kindergarten and elementary age audiences of the Kinder Konzerts sponsored by Friends of the Minnesota Orchestra.
 He is also a frequent volunteer with the Minnesota Orchestra’s many internal working committees.

-Milliren and his husband Dan Mollick, an Edina middle-school orchestra teacher, live in St. Louis Park with their rescue pit bull, Sadie.
+Milliren and his husband Dan Mollick, an Edina middle school orchestra teacher, live in St. Louis Park with their rescue pit bull, Sadie.